D'Andre Swift Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 Matchup vs. Green Bay

-- In his three career matchups against the Packers, Swift averaged 24.3 rushing yards per game, 17.2 fewer yards than his over/under in Sunday's game.
+- Swift has averaged 24.3 rushing yards per game in his three career matchups against the Packers, 17.2 fewer yards than his over/under in Sunday's game.

-- In one of three games versus the Packers Swift has run for a touchdown.
-But he did not have multiple TDs in that game.

-- Allowing 109.8 rushing yards per game, the Packers have the 13th-ranked run defense in the league.

-- This season the Packers have allowed 12 rushing TDs.
-They are ranked seventh in the league in that category.
+- This season the Packers are ranked seventh in the NFL in rushing touchdowns allowed (12).

 Recent Performances

-- In last week's matchup against the Seahawks, Swift carried the ball four times for 32 yards (eight yards per carry).
+- In last week's matchup with the Seahawks, Swift rushed for 32 yards on four carries (averaging eight yards per carry).

-- During his last three games, Swift has rushed for 32 yards (10.7 per game) on four carries.
+- Swift has 32 yards on four carries (10.7 ypg) over his last three games.

 Swift's Detroit Teammates